Abu Ibrahimer Mirtu

-Abu Ibrahimer Mirtu (Abu Ibrahim's Death) is a Bengali novel written by Shahidul Zahir.
+Abu Ibrahimer Mirtu (Abu Ibrahim's Death or "The Death of Abu Ibrahim") is a Bengali novel written by Shahidul Zahir.
 This is Zahir's fourth novel posthumously published by Mowla Brothers in 2009.
-Written against the backdrop of the reign of the then dictator Hussein Muhammad Ershad, it is a novella, the story of which is rich in connotations and commentary on human experience.
+Written against the backdrop of the reign of the then-dictator Hussein Muhammad Ershad, it is a novella, the story of which is rich in connotations and commentary on the human experience.
 The dedication of the novel reads: "People does die, of course, but the meaning of death is different..."
-Also includes "A person is inherently dead, or heavier than Taishan, or lighter than a feather" quote by Chinese historian Sima Qian (206 BC – AD 220).
-The novel won the Prothom Alo Borsho Shera Boi award in 2009.
+Also includes "A person is inherently dead, or heavier than Taishan, or lighter than a feather" quote by Chinese historian Sima Qian (206 BC–AD 220).

+Some find interactions between Abu Ibrahimer Mirtu and Crónica de una muerte anunciada (1981) by Gabriel García Márquez.
+The novel won the Prothom Alo Borsho Shera Boi award in the creative category in 2010.

+Summary

+Abu Ibrahim, the main character of the novel is indeed an unhappy man.
+He spent his life in conflict between truth and false and good and evil.
+The story of the novel starts from the day of his death and ends with his death.
+He is a government officer by profession.
+Ibrahim's precarious interactions with his wife, daughter, co-workers, bribe-giving businessman and old girlfriend are the subjects of the novel.
+The background of the novel is set in the government colony of Dhaka's Bailey Road, Dhaka University, Motijheel, Bangladesh Secretariat and Sirajganj areas.

 Publications

 Before being published as a book, Abu Ibrahimer Mirtu was published in Nipun on 6 June 1991.
 Later, the first print was published by Mowla Brothers in Dhaka in February 2009 and the third in February 2020.